How to Replace Flooring in a Mobile Home

 As stated above, one of the most tedious parts of replacing flooring in mobile homes is the removal of the original sub-flooring and the caution you’ll need to take so you don’t cut a joist.

 This is a great time to add new insulation between the joists.
 Every little bit helps!

 Step-by-Step Process to Replace Flooring in a Mobile Home

-Since I don’t have many photos, I’ve created the ‘quick and dirty’ list below of the basic steps to replace flooring in a mobile home.
-We’ll go over each process thoroughly below.
+We’ve created a ‘quick and dirty’ list below of the basic steps to replace flooring in a mobile home.
+We’ll go over each process thoroughly.